halit/doorman/README.rst

 Usage
 -----

-Firstly, you should create a config file(~/.doormanrc) and put in text like below lines:
+Firstly, you should create a config file(~/.doormanrc) or put in text like below lines:

 .. code-block::